cyclowns/cargo-generate-ggez/README.md

 # cargo-generate-ggez
-A template for kickstarting a rust gamedev (ggez) project based off the template provided by ggez/game-template, with game dev goodies like specs, euclid and warmy.
+A template for kickstarting a rust gamedev (ggez) project based off parts of the template provided by ggez/game-template, with game dev goodies like specs, euclid and warmy.

 # Help